And Then Everything Changed

 A friend once described me as having lived a charmed life, with no major upheavals.
 And that was largely true until 2009, when Reid, our only child, was killed in a car accident.
 He was 16.

 I became a different woman that day—more vulnerable, more alone.
-Only a few people seemed to understand the depth of my pain.
-These friends listened carefully to me and asked perceptive questions.
+Only a few people seemed to know how to help ease my pain.
+These friends listened carefully to me and asked kind, perceptive questions.
 Spending time with them did me a world of good.

-Selfless service is not a main topic of my writing at the moment.
-But my journey toward it continues to shape who I am as a writer and person.
-And occasionally it comes to the surface, as in my recent blog entry “Knowing Chick.”
-Every day, though, I find myself wondering: Can I stay awake and alert to other people and what they need—if only a smile and a warm “hello”?
+Selfless service is not the main topic of my writing, though I am still searching for Seva, every day.
+My journey toward it continues to shape who I am.
+Occasionally it comes to the surface, as in my recent blog entry “Knowing Chick.”
+Every day I ask myself: Can I stay awake and alert to other people and what they need?